Craft classes.

 I teach sustainability.

 My studio is deeply rooted in sustainability.
 My fiber arts practice reflects my early environmentalist training and lifelong passion.
-I’ve found that I can’t teach fiber arts without incorporating my love of the land, handcrafts, my textile heritage, and this yearning to more deeply connect with myself, each other, and this beautiful planet.
-It’s from this desire to connect that my hands make art with fiber and my mind makes meaning of words.
-I try to share this connection in all my classes.
+I teach fiber arts from my reverence for the land, personal handcraft heritage, decades of arts experience, and a deep desire to connect with people and the planet.

-I teach mending through hand-stitching with patches, needle, and thread.
-I focus on visible mending or highlighting repair as a way to redesign by embellishing, illuminating, or adding value.
-I’m mostly self-taught as a fiber artist but draw on my maternal lineage for my mother’s needle crafts and great-grandmother’s quilts.
-My mending focuses on basic techniques combined with the elements of design to prioritize utility but honor beauty and handwork.
+I teach mending and darning through hand-stitching with patches, needle, yarn, and thread.
+I focus on visible mending or highlighting repair as a way to redesign by embellishing and adding value.
+I’m mostly self-taught as a fiber artist but draw on my background working in the arts and my maternal craft lineage.
+My mending focuses on basic techniques combined with design elements to prioritize utility and honor beauty.

-I work with whole-plant dyes—meaning I prefer to work with plants I grow in my garden, forage from my local environment, or save as food scraps from my kitchen.
+I work with whole-plant dyes—meaning I prefer to work with plants I grow in my garden, forage locally, or save as food scraps from my kitchen.
 My dyeing is rooted in a local, seasonal, land-based approach but I also purchase select historic dyes like indigo and madder root.
-Mostly, I teach dyeing from a locavore perspective—aiming to create natural color based on the living plants in my region, garden, kitchen, and local farms to create unique, place-based color.
+Mostly, I teach dyeing from a locavore perspective—aiming to create natural color based on the plants in my region to create unique, place-based color.

 I teach online and in-person.
 I’m now offering live, and recorded, online classes so check back for new listings.
 Join my newsletter or check back soon for more classes and events.
 My teachings are always available in my books, IG videos, and through magazine tutorials too.
-Hope to see you in class!
+I can’t wait to see you in class!

 Join my newsletter for updates.